Hot Posts

 • The Back Current: Look for a moment where the water swirls near the shore, creating a tricky back-current you have to paddle out of!

-✨ Ask the AI River Ranger
+✨ Ask the River Ranger

 Shauna's Survival Guide